 Dear [First Name],

-On Tuesday, the Supreme Court decided to temporally block the Environmental Protection Agency’s (EPA) Clean Power Plan.
+On Tuesday, the Supreme Court decided to temporarily block the Environmental Protection Agency’s (EPA) Clean Power Plan.
 This means EPA can’t enforce the rule until the federal courts decide if the rule is legal.

-Over the past two years, dedicated advocates, like you, have helped America’s Electric Cooperatives send a strong message to decision makers in Washington, D.C about our concerns with this flawed plan.
+Over the past two years, dedicated advocates, like you, have helped America’s Electric Cooperatives send a strong message to decision makers in Washington, D.C. about our concerns with this flawed plan.
 Today we welcome this remarkable decision from the Supreme Court!

 Read more about the Supreme Court’s decision here.